Gandhi Talks

-Gandhi Talks is an Indian film directed by Kishor Pandurang Belekar, produced by Zee Studios, Kyoorius and Moviemill, scored by A. R. Rahman and starring Vijay Sethupathi, Arvind Swamy, Aditi Rao Hydari and Siddharth Jadhav.
-It premiered at the International Film Festival of India in 2023.
+Gandhi Talks is a 2023 Indian "silent" film directed by Kishor Pandurang Belekar and produced by Zee Studios, Kyoorius, Pincmoon Meta Studios and Moviemill.
+The film, which has no spoken dialogue, stars Vijay Sethupathi, Arvind Swamy, Aditi Rao Hydari, and Siddharth Jadhav.
+It premiered at the International Film Festival of India in 2023, eventually receiving a theatrical release in January 2026.
+The soundtrack was composed by A. R. Rahman.